Brampton: Media

 Brampton was one of the first areas where Rogers Cable offered its service.
 The city started a community access channel in the 1970s, which still operates.
 While some programs on the channel are produced in its Brampton studios, most are based in its Mississauga location.
 Christian specialty channel Vertical TV is based in Brampton.

 The Brampton Guardian is the community's only newspaper, starting as the Bramalea Guardian in 1964.
-The city's first newspaper, The Daily Times, stopped circulation in the early 1980s.
+The city's first newspaper, The Daily Times, ceased publication in the early 1980s.
 For a little over a year, The Brampton Bulletin attempted to challenge the Guardian, but it was dismantled after a series of editor changes.

-Brampton is the official city of license for two radio stations, CIAO and CFNY.
+Brampton is the official city of license for two radio stations, CHLO and CFNY.
 Both stations address their programming toward the entire Greater Toronto Area rather than exclusively to Brampton.
 CFNY was located upstairs at 83 Kennedy Road until moving to Toronto in 1996.